Crinklewott/diape.red/about.md

 ### [The GitHubs](https://github.com/{{site.github_username}})
   {% include icon-github.html username=site.github_username %} -- Code
-  incarnate, and very occasionally reincarnate when I finally get around to working on them.
+  incarnate, and very occasionally reincarnate when I finally get around to working on it.
 {% endif %}

 {% if site.twitter_username %}